 It’s not cheaper than hardwood like beach or maple.
 Bamboo is very light, so it is not ideal for a rolling pin—you want just enough heft to help with the work.

-This is probably a very nice pin, but we weren’t primarily looking to test high-end pins.
+This is probably a very nice pin, but we weren’t primarily looking to test high-end pins aside from the Tomnuk.
 At about the same price as the Tomnuk pin, it’s not for everyone, and it doesn’t have the nice details like a brass hanging ring.

 A $70 handled rolling pin seemed way too expensive for a style that isn’t favored by most professional bakers.
 It might be good for a specific task in a bakery, but doesn’t seem like the best pin for most home bakers.